PercibalG12/Learn-Python/05_functions/01_what _is_a_function.md

 # Functions

-- A function is a block of code that executes code whn it is called
+- A function is a block of code that executes code when it is called
 - to write a function in py we use the "def" keyword and give the function a name
 - code that is to be executed by your function should be intended
 - lets create a basic function